syncfusion-content/flutter-docs/Flutter/pdf-viewer/How-to/Resolve-Library-not-loaded-rpath-libswiftCore-dylib-error.md

 ---
 layout: post
-title: Library not loaded: @rpath/libswiftCore.dylib error | Syncfusion
+title: Library not loaded error | Syncfusion
-description: Learn here all about how to resolve Library not loaded: @rpath/libswiftCore.dylib error faced when using Syncfusion Flutter PdfViewer (SfPdfViewer) widget.
+description: Learn here all about how to resolve Library not loaded error faced when using Syncfusion Flutter PdfViewer (SfPdfViewer) widget.
-platform: Flutter
+platform: flutter
 control: SfPdfViewer
 documentation: ug
 ---